TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 ## Colm MacCarthaigh - Wrangling chaos: atoms of emergence

+Chalk talks are the most technical (level 500) sessions at re:Invent.
+They aren't recorded.
+They started after I stopped attending re:Invent in person, so I've never seen one.
+This year, Colm MacCarthaigh repeated his chalk talk on Twitch, and uploaded a recording to YouTube.

+Time to find out what I've been missing out on.

 * [YouTube](https://www.youtube.com/watch?v=60bqVu2HEOw)
-* Level 500 Chalk Talk.
-Not recorded at re:Invent.
-Colm MacCarthaigh ran the same session on Twitch after re:Invent and made a YouTube recording available.
 * Emergence: Complex property that emerges from what should be a simple system
-* Scope is request/response distributed systems
+* Scope of talk is request/response distributed systems

+Control system theory
 * Control system theory useful for achieving a stable system
 * Have a target value and current value.
 Difference between the two is the error.
-Control system should make changes proportional to the size of the error.
+Control system should make changes Proportional to the size of the error.
-* Controller works better if it takes into account the history of the error (effectively the integral of current value over time). cf. Energy integral in heat pump controls.
+* Controller works better if it takes into account the history of the error (effectively the Integral of error over time). cf. Energy integral in [heat pump controls]({% link _posts/2025-10-27-vaillant_arotherm_heat_pump.md %}).
-* Final refinement is to add adjustment proportional to the slope of the error (effectively the derivative of current value over time).
+* Final refinement is to add adjustment proportional to the slope of the error (effectively the Derivative of current value over time).
 * Control theory says you need all three for system to be stable.
 This is a PID controller.
 * Problem is sudden shocks.
 Classic example of car going down hill in icy weather.
 Put foot on brake to slow down.
 If you push too hard, wheels can lock up and the car speeds up.
 Have to take foot off brake.
 * Similar problem can happen in request/response systems in overload conditions.
 Common approach is to start throttling requests if you detect overload.
 Sometimes that can make things much worse.
-* In real world systems requests don't come in randomly, usually correlated.
+* In real world systems requests don't come in randomly, they're usually correlated.
 * e.g. Clients often make a chain of requests (abandon when one fails), with a retry loop around them.
 * Graph of number of requests vs throttling rate (percentage of requests that are rejected).
 No retries.
 * Binomial distribution with all requests in chain made at 0% throttling and 1 request made (the first in the chain) at 100% throttling.
 As you increase the rate of throttling the number of requests made goes down.
 Exactly what you'd expect.